Vishnusimha/VigilCamPrivacyPolicy/vigilcam_privacypolicy.md

 If you have any questions about this Privacy Policy, please contact us at: `vishnusimhaplaystore@gmail.com`

+To request a copy of your personal data or to request deletion, email `vishnusimhaplaystore@gmail.com`.
+We aim to respond within 30 days.

 ---

 ## Changes to this policy